Elegance in the underworld.

 This passion began during a season of grief.

-My mother was in hospice, fading from younger-onset Alzheimer’s, and I couldn’t just sit and watch her disappear.
-So I opened my laptop, downloaded Discord, and started prompting—raw, unsure, emotional.
+My mother was in hospice at home, fading from younger-onset Alzheimer’s, and I couldn’t just sit and watch her physically disappear after years of grieving before, when her mind and personality began to unravel.

 That’s how this art was born.

-I never expected anyone to see it—let alone feel it.
+I never expected anyone to see it…let alone feel it.
 But you did.

 So when people say AI art has no soul…I know better.